fooledyouonce/Parstagram/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
-      Updated the logout button to be an action button on the action bar
+- [x] Updated the logout button to be an action button on the action bar

 ## Video Walkthrough